 Born and raised in Columbia, South Carolina, Chryssie grew up dancing with the Columbia City Ballet and Southern Strutt dance studio competing nationally.
-Her love for musical theatre began at the age of 10 years old when she got cast as an orphan in ANNIE.
-(Rehearsal picture below, 1990).
+Her love for musical theatre began at the age of 10 years old when she got cast as an orphan in ANNIE. (*Rehearsal picture of Chryssie in black leggings, 1990).
 Her training would continue in the summers' in Los Angeles and in New York at the Edge dance studio and Broadway Dance Center.
-During adolescence she also performed in A Chorus Line, at Workshop Theatre.
+During adolescence she also performed in A Chorus Line at Workshop Theatre.
 She pursued more theatre in her high school drama program at Richland Northeast, as well as modeled with Millie Lewis Modeling & Talent agency.

 Her career of 20 years started as a Rockette and got her first start in film as a dance double in Save the Last Dance with Julia Stiles.
 Chryssie then went on to schooling in New York at The American Musical Dramatic Academy (AMDA) where she majored in musical theatre.
 After school, Chryssie went on to work in Los Angeles in theatre, television, film and in New York on Broadway as an actress, dancer and singer sharing the stage with stars such as Neal Patrick Harris, Patti Lupone, Stephen Colbert and Mel B. Teaching masterclasses in performing arts is her biggest passion.
 She also enjoys directing and choreographing.